-Other Considerations
+Other Considerations/Contingency

 Water Usage/Availability

 Usage of water for dust suppression is sporadic and short-term as its requirement is dependent on the dust potential of received material.
-The facility will have provision of a water tanks which may be used for dust suppression where required.
+Water for dust suppression is available for the mains water supply.
+In the event of a failure in the mains water supply, the facility will have provision of water tanks which may be used for dust suppression where required.

+Site Closure

+In the event that dust control measures on the Site are not sufficient to prevent the emissions of dust from the Site boundary, the Site Manager can make the decision to close the Site and stop operations if required.
+Potential deliveries of waste will be informed on the Site closure and alternative arrangements made.

 Responsibility for Implementation

 A suitably trained Waste & Recycling Supervisor will be present at the facility when operational, who is responsible for the implementation of dust management measures where required.
-Responsibilities are allocated to specific personnel to ensure dust generation is effectively controlled as outlined in Error!
-Reference source not found..
+Responsibilities are allocated to specific personnel to ensure dust generation is effectively controlled as outlined in Table 7.

 Table 7 Dust Management Responsibilities